willroberts/openrvs-stats/README.md

 ## Testing Frontend Locally

-1. Once the stats app is running, you can visit `file:///c/path/to/web/index.html` to test HTML/JS/CSS changes
+Once the stats app is running, you can visit `file:///c/path/to/web/index.html` to test HTML/JS/CSS changes.

 ## Deployment

-The web frontend is currently deployed at http://openrvs.org/live, where it runs alongside the stats app and registry
+The web frontend is currently deployed at https://openrvs.org/live, where it runs alongside the stats app and registry.